Murder of Gabriele Sandri: Reactions and consequences

 The news spread and the Italian Football Federation (FIGC) decided to postpone the match between Inter and Lazio: for the other matches, the start was ordered with a 10 minute delay.
 For the following weekend, the FIGC ordered the suspension of serie B and serie C. Several stadiums were the scene of incidents, caused by fans protesting against the police.
 In Bergamo, the match between Atalanta and Milan was suspended after a few minutes due to the excesses of the Orobic supporters.
 Other violent reactions occurred in Parma and Taranto.
 In Lavello, Potenza, the Brindisi fans were the protagonists of some episodes of violence against the police and six Apulian fans were arrested, while Milan and Rome were invaded by processions of fans who attacked the barracks and the police.
-For reasons of public safety, the match between AS Roma and Cagliarischeduled for 20:30 in the capital was also postponed.
+For reasons of public safety, the match between AS Roma and Cagliari scheduled for 20:30 in the capital was also postponed.
 The worst of the violence was reported in Rome.
 Windows were smashed and vehicles were set on fire.

 As an immediate measure, the FIGC expressed the idea of banning away matches considered to be the most dangerous and of making recognition mandatory at the entrance to stadiums.
 The fan card (Tessera del tifoso) was then promoted in 2008, although in the following years the problem of violence in stadiums and between fans was never completely resolved.

 Statuto dedicated the song È già domenica to Sandri, released on the album of the same name in 2010.